andrejnau/SponzaPbr/README.md

 ## SponzaPbr

-[FlyCube](https://github.com/andrejnau/FlyCube) is used as a rendering backend
+[FlyWrapper](https://github.com/andrejnau/FlyWrapper) is used as a rendering backend.

 * Features
   * Deferred rendering